Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Hindu:

 In some Hindu wedding ceremonies, the groom is responsible for the bride’s clothing.
 But instead of the familiar white gown, Hindu brides wear a sari.
-When the bride arrives at the ceremony, she wears clothing from her parents; when all is done, she is dressed in clothing her husband has provided.
+When the bride arrives at the ceremony, she wears clothing from her parents.
+When all is done, she is dressed in clothing her husband has provided.

 Islamic:

 It’s an old Islamic custom, not often practiced today, to paint the hands of the bride and groom with henna the night before the wedding.
 Not only does this look beautiful, but it also helps the bride and groom to get to know each other.
 There are a few traditions here.
-One is that a dark hand design (called menhdi, by the way) signified the couple would have a strong bond.
+One is that a dark hand design (called menhdi) signified the couple would have a strong bond.
 And if the groom couldn’t find his name written into the design on the bride’s hand, it was believed that the bride would wear the proverbial pants in the relationship.

 Jewish: